 The updates amend Annexes 5, 13, 14, and 15 of SR 946.231.116.9, incorporating EU measures beyond the 18th Russia sanctions package, focusing on goods, financial, and energy sectors.
 Specific enhancements include expanded lists of sanctioned goods for military/technological strengthening (Annex 3 updated 29.10.2025), high-priority goods (Annex 11a), and industrial strengthening goods (Annex 19).

-Update internal screening tools, policies, and training; monitor SECO/FINMA websites for ongoing Anhänge updates
+Update internal screening tools, policies, and training; monitor SECO/FINMA websites for ongoing Anhänge updates.

 Key Dates

-13 December 2025- Expansions to sanctions lists for Russia/Belarus (including 22 persons, 42 entities, 116 ships, 45 trade firms, 5 banks) take effect.
+- Expansions to sanctions lists for Russia/Belarus (including 22 persons, 42 entities, 116 ships, 45 trade firms, 5 banks) take effect

 Compliance Impact